Paul Bulß: Life

-Born in Rittergut Birkholz, Brandenburg, Bulß, son of the manor's owner, was discovered by his singing teacher Ferdinand Möhring at the Neuruppin grammar school.
+Born in the Birkholz estate, Prignitz district in Brandenburg, Bulß, son of the manor's owner, was discovered by his singing teacher Ferdinand Möhring at the Neuruppin grammar school.
 He studied voice with Eduard Mantius in Vienna, Gustav Engel in Berlin and Emil Goetze in Leipzig.

 He made his debut as the Tsar in Lortzing's Zar und Zimmermann at the municipal theatre in Lübeck in 1868.
-He worked at the Cologne Opera from 1869, and at the Court Theatre in Kassel from 1970, where he remained until 1876.
-From Kassel, he made his first concert debut at the Leipzig Gewandhaus, and it was so successful that he became a member of the % in 1976.
+He worked at the Cologne Opera from 1869, and at the Court Theatre in Kassel from 1870, where he remained until 1876.
+From Kassel, he made his first concert debut at the Leipzig Gewandhaus, and it was so successful that he became a member of the ensemble in 1876.
 He appeared there on 1 August 1876 in the title role of Wagner's Der fliegende Holländer.
 He won the favour of the audience, and the recognition of King Albert of Saxony, who appointed him Royal Kammersänger after only three years of service.